warlock601/Linear-Regression-SageMaker-Linear-Learner/README.md

 ### Sagemaker Lineart Learner supports these input data types: RecordIO-wrapped protobuf, Text/CSV, File or pipe mode

+GroundTruth: Service that allows us to label dataset.
+We can label images, audio files etc. </br>
+AWS Marketplace: Leverage or use already trained models.
+Amazon Elastic Inference: Allows us to attach low-cost GPU-powered acceleration to Amazon EC2 and Sagemaker instances or Amazon ECS tasks, to reduce the cost of running deep learning inference by upto 75%.
+It supports TensorFlow, Apache MXNet, Pytorch and ONNX models.
+It can speed up the process for us and even save a lot of money.
+We can use it instead of using a purely dedicated GPU based instance for training.

 ## Tasks:
 ### - Instantiate SageMaker Notebook.
-GroundTruth: Service that allows us to label dataset.
-We can label images, audio files etc.
-AWS Marketplace: Leverage or use already trained models.
+- Create a notebook instance, select instance type, select whether to use Elastic Inference or not.
+Notebook instance will require permission to call SageMaker and S3, so we either provide an IAM role or create a new one. </br>
+Once the notebook instance is created, it will show "InService", it will show an option to Open Jupyter.
+Then we upload our jupyter notebook and .csv file. </br>
+- After upload select the kernel, "conda_python3" for example.